 Association of MBAs (AMBA)

-Massey's Executive MBA qualification is accredited by the Association of MBAs.
+Massey's MBA programmes (MBA and EMBA) are accredited by the Association of MBAs

 Global Association of Risk Management Professionals (GARP)